scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 5 Yellow            9
 ```

-10 of the orange flowers are affected, 4 of the pink, etc. We can repeat the same thing for type of flower by changing the name of the column of interest from `color` to `flower`:
+10 of the orange flowers are affected, 4 of the pink, etc. A similar result is produced by changing `color` to `flower`:
 ```
 by_flower <- sample_data %>%
     group_by(flower) %>%
     summarise(num_affected = sum(affected == 1))
 ```
-Again, we see the number of affected, this time shown by type of flower (7 daisies were affected, 7 lillies, etc.):
+This time the number of affected plant is shown by type of flower (7 daisies were affected, 7 lillies, etc.):
 ```
 > by_flower
 # A tibble: 5 × 2